IHE/ITI.mCSD/input/pagecontent/volume-1.md

 #### 1:46.1.1.3 Care Services Update Consumer

+The Care Services Update Consumer can query for updates since a previous refresh, to information about mCSD resources from one or more Care Services Update Suppliers.

 No additional requirements.
 The following are two example capability statement resources that a Care Services Update Consumer could support:

 - [IHE ITI Mobile Care Services Discovery (mCSD) - Care Services Update Consumer](CapabilityStatement-IHE.mCSD.CareServicesUpdateConsumer.html)